k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/05_LU_Enhancements_Quiz.md

 A Decision function is:

-A: a complex SQL query with multiple where statements to decide which records to create, update or delete
+A: a complex SQL query with multiple where statements to decide which records to create, update or delete.

 B: a Java function with multiple input parameters and one Boolean output parameter.

-C: a Java project function that assesses whether a sync is performed on an LUI
+C: a Java project function that assesses whether a sync should be performed on an LUI.

-D: a function that runs an LU table population based upon special sets of conditions defined on other tables of the same LU
+D: a function that runs an LU table population based upon special sets of conditions defined on other tables of the same LU.

 (***Solution 5: C ***).